sayedex/NE0-stake-contract/StakingREADME.md

 ## Function to update the treasuryWallet address
  - Additional logic to approve NEObux token for staking contract
  - Example call check :
+ - You can find approve function in NEOBux contract
  - address will be staking contract address
  - amount will be the reward you want to pay to user in total for all pool
  ![approval](https://github.com/sayedex/NE0-stake-contract/blob/master/Screenshot/4.png?raw=true)